RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 # Part 3: Extending the Particle class
 Now we want to add a new class which is a specialized version of the Particle class.
-We call this the ChargedParticle and it is the same as Particle except that in addition:
+We call this class ChargedParticle and it is the same as Particle except that in addition:

 ### It's center/core has a random color.
-  * Sample code to easily create a new random color.
+  * Sample code to easily create a new random color:
 ```
     Random r = new Random();
     Color c = new Color( r.nextInt(255),  r.nextInt(255),  r.nextInt(255) );
 ```
-### It has two rings with random colors
+### It has two rings with other separately randomized colors
   * Each ring is centered as normal, but fits in a rectangle width=radius, height=radius x 4 or width=radius x 4, height=radius
-### Everytime it bounces into another Particle (Particle or ChargedParticle) it randomizes its colors
+### Each time it bounces into another Particle (Particle or ChargedParticle) it randomizes its colors
-  * See the video below in the hint sections to see it running as it should.
+  * See the video below in the hint sections to see it running as it desired.

 ### To add ChargedParticles to your simulation you will need to provide similar code several places:
   * SimulationViewer.java - look for "TODO Part 3"